 Where are you from originally, if you don't mind my asking.

-Taiwan.
+Poland.
 I came to the states when I was five years old.
-My father owned an import-export business and decided to relocate to the United States, so here I am now.
+My father owned a construction business and decided to relocate to the United States, so here I am now.

 Is your father still in business?